jacquie0583/Data-Science-Challenge/README.md

 GROUP BY LastName
 ORDER BY COUNT(*) desc;

+ANSWER: Peacock, 40

-#  c.
+##  c.
 What product was ordered the most by customers in Germany?

 CREATE VIEW Products_Ordered AS
 SELECT Orders.OrderID, Customers.Country, OrderDetails.Quantity, Products.ProductName